AdolfoVillalobos/DL_PUC/README.md

 # Deep_Learning_PUC

-Here i uploaded my homerowk and projects from IIC3697 Deep Learning course, at PUC, taught by professor Álvaro Soto.
+Here i uploaded my homework and projects from IIC3697 Deep Learning course, at PUC, taught by professor Álvaro Soto.

 Here we worked with Keras, Tensorflow and Pytorch (mainly).